Kilmarnock F.C.: North American and European tournaments

+Scottish League Champions

+Kilmarnock performed strong during the 1964–65 season, winning their first six matches in the season and remaining unbeaten in the league until December 1964.
 In 1964–65 Heart of Midlothian fought out a championship title race with Willie Waddell's Kilmarnock.
 In the era of two points for a win Hearts were three points clear with two games remaining.
 Hearts drew with Dundee United meaning the last game of the season with the two title challengers playing each other at Tynecastle would be a league decider.
 Kilmarnock needed to win by a two-goal margin to take the title.
 Hearts entered the game as favourites with both a statistical and home advantage.

 They also had a solid pedigree of trophy-winning under Tommy Walker.
 Waddell's Kilmarnock in contrast had been nearly men.
 Four times in the previous five seasons they had finished league runners-up including Hearts' triumph in 1960.
 Killie had also lost three domestic cup finals during the same period including the 1962 League Cup Final defeat to Hearts.
 Hearts had won five of the six senior cup finals they played in under Walker.
 Even the final they had lost was in a replay after drawing the first game.
 Hearts' Roald Jensen hit the post after six minutes.
 Kilmarnock then scored twice through Davie Sneddon and Brian McIlroy after 27 and 29 minutes.
 Alan Gordon had an excellent chance to clinch the title for Hearts in second half injury time but was denied by a Bobby Ferguson diving save pushing the ball past the post.
 The 2–0 defeat meant Hearts lost the title by an average of 0.042 goals.
 Subsequently, Hearts were instrumental in pushing through a change to use goal difference to separate teams level on points.
 Ironically this rule change later denied Hearts the title in 1985–86.
 This is the only time to date Killie have been Scottish champions.

-Decline in the 1980s brought relegation to the Second Division.
-Killie returned to the top division with promotion in 1993.
-They lifted the Scottish Cup for the third time in 1997 thanks to a 1–0 victory over Falkirk in the final.

-The club have qualified for European competitions on nine occasions, their best performance coming in the 1966–67 Fairs Cup when they progressed to the semi-finals, eventually being eliminated by Leeds United.
-The club is also one of only a few Scottish clubs to have played in all three European competitions (European Cup, Cup Winners' Cup and the UEFA Cup).